Azure-Samples/azure-search-openai-demo-java/README.md

 ![pipeline success](./docs/github-actions-pipeline-success.png)

 ### Azure DevOps
 Azure Devops can also be used to build and deploy the app.
 Azure Devops automated CICD pipeline is provided in `.azdo/pipelines/app-ci.yaml`.
-Some notes about the CICD pipeline design:
+Some notes about the CI/CD pipeline design:
-- Similar to Github action above, this pipeline uses branch per environment approach as well.
+- Similar to GitHub action above, this pipeline uses branch per environment approach as well.
 - Azure Devops library variable groups and variables are used to configure environment specific configuration.
 They need to be configured manually in Azure Devops Pipeline Library.
 1. Navigate to Pipeline / Library
 2. Add new variable group `azureSearchOpenAiDemoJavaDev` and variable `azureAppServiceName`.
 Put the name of the Azure App Service for development as the value.
 3. Add new variable group `azureSearchOpenAiDemoJavaProd` and variable `azureAppServiceName`.
 Put the name of the Azure App Service for production as the value.

-Connect Azure Devops to the Github Repo:
+Connect Azure Devops to the GitHub Repo:
 1. Create a new pipeline.
 2. For 'Where is your code?'
-Select Github.
+Select GitHub.
-3. Go through the Github App authentication process [Github App](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#github-app-authentication).
+3. Go through the GitHub App authentication process [GitHub App](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#github-app-authentication).
 4. Select Existing Azure Pipeline YAML file.
 5. Point dropdown values to the path `.azdo/pipelines/app-ci.yaml`.
 6. Do not Run but Save the pipeline.
-Once saved, you will see dev and prod enviornment got automatically created under Pipeline / Enviornments.
-You can setup Approvals and Checks within enviornments if necessary.
+Once saved, you will see dev and prod environment got automatically created under Pipeline / Environments.
+You can set up Approvals and Checks within environments if necessary.

 Connect Azure Devops to Azure:
 1. Add a Service Connection following this [guide](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops) to allow Azure Devops pipeline to connect to your Azure resources /App Service.